Global model structures for $*$-modules: The Transport Theorem

 \begin{lemma} All $\L$-spaces, co-$*$-modules and $*$-modules are small \wrt sequences of closed embeddings in the sense of \cite[Def.~2.1.3]{hovey:modelcats}. \end{lemma}

-\begin{proof}[Sketch of proof.]
-As the forgetful functor has both adjoints, colimits in $\LU$ can be formed in $\U$.
-Consequently, all $\L$-spaces are small \wrt sequences of closed embeddings, and one readily verifies that the canonical map
+\begin{proof} The forgetful functors $\Mstar \to \LU$ and $\LU \to \U$ both have left adjoints, so colimits in either category can be formed in $\U$.
+Consequently, all $\L$-spaces and $*$-modules are small \wrt sequences of closed embeddings.
+Colimits in $\Mcostar$ are computed by applying $F = \Fbox{*}{-}$ to a colimit formed in $\LU$.
+By Proposition \ref{prop properties Fbox}, $F$ preserves sequential colimits along closed embeddings, thus the smallness statement for $\Mcostar$ follows from the one for $\LU$. \end{proof}

-is not just a bijection, but even a homeomorphism, provided that $\lambda$ is a $\kappa$-filtered ordinal and $A$ is $\kappa$-small. \\ The functor $F = \Fbox{*}{-}$ is given explicitly as $\LU(*, \, \LU(\L(2), \, -))$ and commutes with sequential colimits along closed embeddings by an iteration of the argument in the first part of the proof.
-The statement for co-$*$-modules follows easily; the proof for $*$-modules also makes use of the equivalence of categories $\Mcostar \simeq \Mstar$. \end{proof}

-In order to prove Theorem \ref{thm_A_loose}, we construct an intermediate model structure $(\Mcostar)_a$ on co-star-modules, thus exploiting the fact that, up to equivalence of categories, $\Mstar$ is a category of algebras over a well-behaved monad.
+In order to prove Theorem~\ref{thm_A_strict}, we construct an intermediate model structure $(\Mcostar)_a$ on co-$*$-modules, thus exploiting the fact that, up to equivalence of categories, $\Mstar$ is a category of algebras over a well-behaved monad.
 This approach was used by Blumberg, Cohen and Schlichtkrull to transport their non-equivariant model structure in \cite[Sect.~4.6]{BCS:THH}, and goes back to \cite{EKMM}.
 Consider the following diagram:

 We have seen in Proposition \ref{mirror_image} that the adjunction on the right hand side is an equivalence of categories.
 The proof of the identification $\LU\left[ \mathbb{F} \right] \cong \Mcostar$ is identical with the proof of \cite[Prop.~II.2.7]{EKMM}, where $\mathbb{F}$ denotes the monad $\mathbb{F} = RF$ associated to the adjunction on the left hand side.